signal.h, signal - base signals

 If execution of the signal handler interrupts a blocked function call, the handler is executed and the interrupted function call returns −1 to the calling process with errno set to EINTR.
 If the SA_RESTART flag is set, however, certain function calls will be transparently restarted.

-Some signal-generating functions, such as high resolution timer expiration, asynchronous I/O completion, inter-process message arrival, and the sigqueue(3C) function, support the specification of an application defined value, either explicitly as a parameter to the function, or in a sigevent structure parameter.
-The sigevent structure is defined by <signal.h> and contains at least the following members:
+Some signal-generating functions, such as high resolution timer expiration, asynchronous I/O completion, inter-process message arrival, and the sigqueue(3C) and pthread_sigqueue (3C) functions, support the specification of an application defined value, either explicitly as a parameter to the function, or in a sigevent structure parameter.
+The sigevent structure is defined by signal.h and contains at least the following members: